 The Dominican church of Santa Maria sopra Minerva is home to a fascinating painting of the Annunciation (c.
 1482), the work of Antonio di Benedetto Aquilo degli Aquili (c.1430 – c.1510), better known as Antoniazzo Romano.

 The painting was commissioned by the Arciconfraternita della Ss.
 Annunziata in Santa Maria Sopra Minerva, a charitable body founded in 1460 by Cardinal Juan de Torquemada (1388-1468), the uncle of Spain's infamous first Grand Inquisitor, Tomãs de Torquemada (1420-98).

 The arch-confraternity was set up to provide dowries for poor girls.
-Each year, on the Feast of the Annunciation, the dowries would be distributed to a select group of girls by no less a figure than the pope himself.
+Each year, on the Feast of the Annunciation, the dowries would be distributed to a select group of girls by no less a figure than the Holy Father.

 The painting depicts Cardinal Juan de Torquemada presenting three girls to the Virgin Mary, who hands each of them a small bag of money.

-The practise continued for centuries, only coming to an end in 1871 when Rome became the capital of Italy.
+The practise continued for centuries, only coming to an end when Rome was no longer ruled by the papacy.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and

 small-group walking tours